fpedd/ees-pees/backend/README.md

 * num_obstacles : integer 	-> sets the amount of obstacle in the webots world
 * world_size : integer		-> measures of webots world, the created world is a square of world_size x world_size in grids
 * world_scaling : integer	-> sets the size of the grids in meter
-* timeout_after : float		-> to avoid problems during the training we reset the environment every 5 seconds after a timeout (no package received)*
+* timeout_after : float		-> to increase stability during long training the environment gets reset after 5 seconds if no package is received*

-*With timeout_after = 0 you can deactivate this option because also a break would initialize the reset directly after 5 seconds.
+*With timeout_after = 0 you can deactivate this option, otherwise the simulation will get reset after the timeout, even if it is paused.

 ### Current Configurations - webotsgym/config.py